glacials/splits-io/README.md

-## splitsbin
+## splits.io

-splitsbin is a website similar to Pastebin or GitHub Gist, but for splits generated from speedruns rather than text or code.
+splits.io is a website similar to Pastebin or GitHub Gist, but for splits generated from speedruns rather than text or code.

 ### Development

-splitsbin is in development.
+splits.io is in development.
 The general bucket list is:

 * Be able to parse splits from all popular splits programs (WSplit, Llanfair, Time Split Tracker, SplitterZ, etc.)